 Ghost agents can be difficult to detect because they don't appear in standard user access reviews and their credentials may be stored in configuration files or secrets managers that aren't regularly audited.
 Organizations often discover ghost agents only when investigating incidents like unauthorized purchases or unusual API activity patterns.

-Runtime authorization ties every agent credential to a verified human owner and checks the owner's employment status each time the agent attempts an action.
-When the owner's account is deactivated during offboarding, the authorization layer automatically stops issuing credentials to any agents owned by that person, effectively decommissioning them without manual intervention.
+Runtime authentication ties every agent credential to a verified human owner and checks the owner's employment status each time the agent attempts an action.
+When the owner's account is deactivated during offboarding, the authentication layer automatically stops issuing credentials to any agents owned by that person.

 What is the financial impact of ghost agents?